mdavidson9/docs.balsamiq.com/content/cloud/projects.md

 weight: 4
 ---

-In each of your spaces, you will find a collection of projects that you and your team are working on.
+In each of your Spaces, you will find a collection of projects that you and your team are working on.

 ![](//media.balsamiq.com/img/support/docs/cloud/projects-homepage.png)

 From this page you can create and upload as many projects as your [subscription](//support.balsamiq.com/sales/cloud/) allows.
 If you have existing Balsamiq (.bmpr) files you can just **drag them on to this screen to upload** them.

-{{% alert info %}}**Note:** If you were invited to join a space, it is likely that there will be projects available to you already.
+{{% alert info %}}**Note:** If you were invited to join a Space, it is likely that there will be projects available to you already.
 If not, ask the person who invited you to [add you to the project](../people/#managing-user-permissions-on-projects). {{% /alert %}}

 When you click on the "Create Project" button, you will immediately be taken to the [Balsamiq Wireframes editor](../overview/), to get started wireframing right away.
 When you are done (or want to take a break) your work will be waiting for you on your projects home page.